In 2024, Linksys overhauled its router setup experience for its mesh routers

 Why does scanning for unconfigured nodes with Bluetooth take 5 minutes?
 Can we get it shorter?

-This led to a pared down version, pictured below
+These discussions led to a pared down version, pictured below

 Do users have to see the end user license agreement/terms here?